Rescue, rehabilitate and release orphaned elephants back into the wild.

 Background

-The Elephant Orphanage Project was established in Zambia in 2007 with the aim to rescue, rehabilitate and release orphaned elephants back into the wild.
-The EOP is the only programme of its kind in Zambia.
+The Elephant Orphanage Project was established in Zambia in southern Kafue National Park (KNP) 2007 with the mission to rescue, rehabilitate and release orphaned elephants back into the wild.
+The EOP is the only programme of its kind in Zambia and it is the 15th year of Colchester Zoological Society providing this project with vital support.

 The Elephant Orphanage Project has developed two facilities to provide the specific care requirements for the elephant orphans it receives.
 EOP offers a mobile rescue unit, which aims to respond to orphan alerts within 12 hours of contact and transport the calves to the EOP Lilayi Elephant Nursery (LEN) where these fragile elephants are cared for around the clock.
 A team of locally employed, highly trained keepers care for them and watch over them constantly – whether out during their daily walks or sitting close by their stables at night.
 Together with their new ‘siblings’ and keepers, these young elephants learn to overcome the tragic loss of their natal family, as they browse, play and bath together within a natural environment.
 As soon as the calves can be weaned from milk, they are moved to the Kafue National Park to join other older orphaned elephants at EOP Kafue Release Facility (KRF) where they become more independent of human support and spend most of their time browsing freely in the National Park.